Skip To Main Content

 RPS 205 has participated in a federally funded Community Eligibility Provision through the U.S. Department of Agriculture since the 2015-16 school year.
 The district receives state reimbursement for breakfast and lunch, and increased federal reimbursement replaces out-of-pocket costs from students and their families for meals served at school.
 The program does not apply to a la carte items or items from the snack bar.

-Families can view interactive menus and manage student meal accounts in the TITAN Family Portal.
+Families can view interactive menus and manage student meal accounts in the LINQ Connect Family Portal.

 Click the button below to log in or sign up for an account: